 What are the Main Jobs of Sodium in the Body?

 Is sodium good for you?
-Well, it’s definitely required to keep the body functioning and in balance!
+Well, we need it to keep the body functioning and in balance!

 Our body requires sodium to keep a healthy balance of fluid in our blood and around the cells.
 When either the sodium level or water volume gets too high, our body sets off a few alarms.
 This causes our kidneys to filter out more sodium.
 On the other hand, when sodium or water volume is too low, our adrenal glands (on top of the kidneys) release a hormone that causes the kidneys to keep MORE sodium (1).
 Your brain also releases a different hormone that tells the kidneys to conserve water.
 This is why you pee less when you’re dehydrated!
 Isn’t the body so smart?!